Fine Arts: Individualized Studies, BFA

 Preliminary requirements: have a discussion with your current advisor, as well as with an individualized advisor; and register for the Individualized Mentorship class.

-To apply to the Individualized Major Program, a student must be currently enrolled at CCA and have completed the core curriculum.
+To apply to the Individualized Studies Program, a student must be currently enrolled at CCA and have completed the core curriculum.
 (Transfer students must have completed at least one semester of CCA studio work.)
-Details about the application process are available from the Individualized Major advisor in the Student Affairs Office.
+Details about the application process are available from the Individualized Studies advisor in the Student Affairs Office.

 Have a discussion with your current advisor, as well as with an individualized advisor, and if it's mutually agreed, register for the Individualized Mentorship class.

-Individualized majors may base their work in two or more studio areas.
+Individualized Studies majors may base their work in two or more studio areas.